Fill your College Details

 3. Circular Header Linked List

-A circular header linked list is a type of linked list that has a header node at the beginning and the last node points back to the header node.
-The header node is a special node that allows access to all the nodes in the list.
+A circular header linked list is a header-linked list that has a header node at the beginning of the list and the last node points to the header node.
+This header node is a special node the header node gives access to all the nodes in the linked list.

 custom img